0xhokusai/hokusai-get-started/README.md

 ```:bash
 git clone https://github.com/0xhokusai/hokusai-get-started.git
 ```
-Setup your Hokusai API ans start integrating NFT on your website.
-The setup requires following steps:
+Setup your Hokusai API and start integrating NFT on your website.
+The installation requires the following steps:
 - Obtain API key
 - Create your wallet
 - Publish NFT metadata
 - Access NFT metadata

 ### 1. Obtain your API key
 Submit your request for an API key [here](https://hokusai.app/pre-register).
 You will receive the key, consisting of `HOKUSAI_API_KEY` and `HOKUSAI_CONTRACT_ID`.
-Currently, it takes for 2-3 business days to issue the API Key.
+Currently, it takes 2-3 business days to issue the API Key.

 ### 2. Create your wallet
-To mint an NFT, you must have your wallet addrress.
+To mint an NFT, you must have your wallet address.
 We recommend [Metamask](https://docs.metamask.io) to use for wallet software.

 Metamask is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
-These articles provide great tutorials for new to Metamask
+These articles provide a great introduction to Metamask
 - [How to create Metamask Wallet](https://docs.matic.network/docs/develop/metamask/hello/)
 - [Configure Polygon on Metamask](https://docs.matic.network/docs/develop/metamask/config-polygon-on-metamask)

 ### 3. Publish NFT metadata
 [Metadata](https://nftschool.dev/reference/metadata-schemas/#intro-to-json-schemas) is data that provides information about other data.
-NFT metadata contains information about its name, description and image.
+NFT metadata contains information about its name, description, and image.
-We use [nft.storage](https://nft.storage/) to publish a NFT metadata.
+We use [nft.storage](https://nft.storage/) to publish NFT metadata.
 #### 3.1 Setup nft.storage
-Follow the setup guidline for nft.storage [here](https://nft.storage/#getting-started)
+Follow the setup guideline for nft.storage [here](https://nft.storage/#getting-started)
 #### 3.2 Add your API keys
 Copy the `.env.sample` file and fill in your own API keys in `.env` file
 ```:bash